zorael/kameloso/README.md

 ## Windows

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
-It is the de facto standard SSL library in the Posix sphere (Linux, macOS, ...), but not so on Windows.
+It is the de facto standard library in the Posix sphere (Linux, macOS, ...) for making secure connections, but not so on Windows.
 If you run into errors about missing SSL libraries when attempting to connect on Windows, supply the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows**](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.

 # Roadmap